EndBug/add-and-commit/README.md

     # Arguments for the git tag command (the tag name always needs to be the first word not preceded by an hyphen)
     # Default: ''
     tag: 'v1.0.0 --force'

-    # Token to use for pushing the commit.
-The default value won't trigger any workflows, you need to use a Personal Access Token for that.
-    # Default: secrets.GITHUB_TOKEN
-    token: ${{ secrets.GITHUB_TOKEN }}
 ```

 ### Adding files: